-All personal information gathered by the psychologists and counsellor during the provision of the counselling service will remain confidential and secure except when;
+All personal information gathered by the psychologists and counsellor during the provision of the counselling service will remain confidential and secure except when:

-It is subpoenaed by a court;
+- It is subpoenaed by a court;

-Failure to disclose certain information would place the client or another person’s life in imminent danger; Your prior approval has been obtained to provide reports for a third party;
+- Failure to disclose certain information would place the client or another person’s life in imminent danger; Your prior approval has been obtained to provide reports for a third party;

 - It is necessary to provide details to enforce the legal rights of Bayside Counselling and Consultation Services or; A mandatory notification is required by law (suspected child abuse, Nurses at risk, or of possible firearms risk).

 - Please note that clients have the right to remain totally anonymous by NOT providing their name or contact details.

-Anonymity will be respected and no identifying details will be recorded, but please be aware that this excludes the use of some payment options and may cause minor administrative difficulties.
+- Anonymity will be respected and no identifying details will be recorded, but please be aware that this excludes the use of some payment options and may cause minor administrative difficulties.